 Nolo.com is a legal resource that every landlord should be referencing if they don’t have a lawyer to consult.
 This website can provide information you can’t do without such as the terms you must abide by in a lease written for a specific state, how you must handle deposits, and the rules you must follow if someone is late with the rent.

-For example, the website shares the legal disclosures landlords must provide every tenant, when you search for the regulations that apply to landlords in a particular jurisdiction.
+For example, the website shares the legal disclosures landlords must provide every tenant when you search for the regulations that apply to landlords in a particular jurisdiction.
 You can quickly check to see when and for what reasons a tenant can withhold the rent and when they can deduct repairs from the rent.

-7. Best Real Estate Website – eRentpayment.com
+9. Best Real Estate Website – eRentpayment.com

 Another service it provides is online payment processing.
 You can use the site to receive rental payments from each tenant, and it will send them automatic reminders if they are approaching the due date.
 You can customize late fees so that the late fees are charged at a unique level by property.
 The site charges only a few dollars per month rent payment to collect the payment and send it to you as well as generate the receipts for everyone involved that rent was, indeed, paid.

 Many tenants will appreciate the fact that the site tracks rental payments to credit reporting agencies, allowing them to improve their credit by paying you on time.
 The site even allows your tenants to submit maintenance requests, whether you handle the issues themselves or route them to the appropriate contractor.

-8. Best Real Estate Website – Mysmartmove.com
+10. Best Real Estate Website – Mysmartmove.com

 Mysmartmove.com is a site solely for background checks and credit checks of potential tenants.
 The basic package does a credit check against Transunion’s database and pulls a National Criminal Background Report.
 The “Plus” package adds an eviction report.
 The “Premium” level includes a full credit report and estimates their income.

 When you ask a prospective tenant to submit data for the report, you’re sending the link from Mysmartmove to them.
 They fill out the necessary details and you receive the reports.
-They can be required to pay for the screenings in order to have the report submitted to you.
+They can be required to pay for the screenings to have the report submitted to you.
 This eliminates the need to process application fees, and you won’t be handling their sensitive information.

 Complaints about the site are that up to a third of applicants don’t complete the background checks, but these may be the prospective tenants who don’t want you to know that they have had prior arrests or evictions.
 The only caveat here is that not every state feeds arrest reports to their system.

-9. Best Real Estate Website – The Local Tax Appraisal District Website
+11. Best Real Estate Website – The Local Tax Appraisal District Website

-The United States has fifty states and literally thousands of local taxing jurisdictions.
+The United States has fifty states and thousands of local taxing jurisdictions.
 The local tax appraisal website provides a wealth of information to prospective landlords and property buyers.
 For example, data mining tools mine these sites to find people who own more than one home.
 Letters get sent to their primary residence with offers to buy the other properties they own.

-While some of these offer letters go to landlords who don’t plan on selling, it can drum up leads in the form of people who didn’t plan on leasing their old residence but had to do something to pay the bills.
+While some of these offer letters go to landlords who don’t plan on selling, it can drum up leads in the form of people who didn’t plan on leaving their old residence but had to do something to pay the bills.
 This periodically results in turnkey properties that already have tenants in them being offered for sale.